 If you’re a beginner in the fantastic development world full of unicorns, rainbows and mortal tar pits, you need to get a bit familiar with git.
 It’s basically a system which allow you to version and push all your code on an external server.

 The how and the why of git are beyond the scope of this article.
-If you want me to speak about that, you can write a comment below.
-Don’t be shy!
-I like to hear about you, dear reader.
+If you want me to speak about that, you can contact me.
+I would love to hear from you!

 When it’s done, congratulation!
 You can now show your code to the whole world.
-This is especially useful if you’re planning to find your first job as a developer: you can show your fantastic side project to anybody who wants to see your new capabilities.
+This is especially useful if you’re planning to find your first job as a developer.
+You can show your fantastic side project to anybody who wants to see your new skills.

 It’s even better than building a portfolio filled with emptiness!

 That’s why a side project is important: it will teach you your new shiny programming language and it will improve your credibility as a developer.
-More code you will have on Github, more chances you will have to skip the boring and usual interview coding tests I personally hate.
+More code you will have on Github, more chances you will have to skip the boring and usual interview coding tests.
+Yes, I hate them.